fpv-wtf/lua-sandbox/README.md

 Yes, this is garbage and needs improvement.

 ### Editing Lua
-The sandbox's lua scripts are stored in `/opt/share/lua-sandbox/scripts/`
+Please find varying examples in the [scripts](scripts/) directory.
+Once installed as a package, sandbox's lua scripts are stored in `/opt/share/lua-sandbox/scripts/`.

 It is reccomended to create a new directory with an entry point of index.lua to add new scripts to the main menu.
 The provided default index.lua will pick them up automatically.